727800350/note/cs/scheme.md

 - delete-file

-## Procedures
-The value of the procedure invocation expression is the value of the last evaluated expression in the procedure body.

-The side effects of calling the procedure are the combination of the side effects of the sequence of evaluations of expressions in the procedure body.

-One of the great simplifications of Scheme is that a procedure is just another type of value, and that procedure values can be passed around and stored in variables in exactly the same way as, for example, strings and lists.

-**Note** that this is quite different from many dialects of Lisp — including Emacs Lisp — in which a program can use the same name with two quite separate meanings: one meaning identifies a Lisp function, while the other meaning identifies a Lisp variable, whose value need have nothing to do with the function that is associated with the first meaning.
-In these dialects, functions and variables are said to live in different namespaces.
-**In Scheme, on the other hand, all names belong to a single unified namespace**, and the variables that these names identify can hold any kind of Scheme value, including procedure values.

-top level variable

-### Creating and Using a New Procedure
-	(lambda (argument1 argument2) expression ...)
-创建的lambda 表达式是一个procedure, 只不过没有名字, 例如:

-	(lambda (name address)
-		(string-append "Name=" name ":Address=" address)) 定义之后可以直接作用在参数上, 例如:

-	((lambda (name address)
-		(string-append "Name=" name ":Address=" address))
-	"FSF" "Cambridge")

-**store the procedure value in a variable**

-	(define make-combined-string
-		(lambda (name address)
-			(string-append "Name=" name ":Address=" address)))
-然后就可以使用: `(make-combined-string "FSF" "Cambridge")`

-#### Lambda Alternatives
-Since it is so common in Scheme programs to want to create a procedure and then store it in a variable, there is an alternative form of the define syntax that allows you to do just that.
-A define expression of the form

-	(define (name [arg1 [arg2 ...]])
-		expression ...)
-is exactly equivalent to the longer form

-	(define name
-		(lambda ([arg1 [arg2 ...]])
-			expression ...))
-例如对上面的进行重定义:

-	(define (make-combined-string name address)
-		(string-append "Name=" name ":Address=" address))

-**variable number of arguments:**

-	(lambda (arg1 ... . args) expression ...)
-	(lambda args expression ...)
-The corresponding forms of the alternative define syntax are:

-	(define (name arg1 ... . args) expression ...)
-	(define (name . args) expression ...)

-## Side effect
-Of the expressions that we have met so far, `define` and `set!` expressions have side effects
-— the creation or modification of a variable — but no value;
-`lambda` expressions
-have values — the newly constructed procedures — but no side effects;
-and procedure invocation expressions, in general, have either values, or side effects, or both.

-**Variables**

-	(define x 5)
-	(display "original x: ")(display x)(newline) ;; x = 5

-	(define y x)
-	(display y)(newline) ;; y = 5

-	(set! x "now, a string")
-	(display "resetting x: ")(display x)(newline) ;; x = "now, a string"

-	(display "y: ")(display y)(newline) ;; y = 5

-**Porcedure**:

-	(display (string-append "/home" "/" "eric"))(newline) ;; /home/eric

-	(define t string-append)
-	(display (t "/home" "/" "eric"))(newline) ;; /home/eric

-	(define string-append string-length)
-	(display (string-append "/home"))(newline) ;; 5

-	(display (t "/home" "/" "eric"))(newline) ;; /home/eric
-从上面的结果我们可以看到, procedure 的改变也没有side effect

 # Expressions and Evaluation
 ## Evaluating Special Syntactic Expressions
 When a procedure invocation expression is evaluated, the procedure and all the argument expressions must be evaluated before the procedure can be invoked.
 Special syntactic expressions 不遵循这个规定.

 Why is this needed?
 Consider a program fragment that asks the user whether or not to delete a file, and then deletes the file if the user answers yes.

 	(if (string=? (read-answer "Should I delete this file?") "yes") (delete-file file))